CiscoCloud/haproxy-consul/README.md

 docker run -v /etc/ssl/wildcard.example.com.pem:/haproxy/ssl.crt -e HAPROXY_USESSL=true -e HAPROXY_DOMAIN=example.com --net=host --name=haproxy haproxy-consul
 ```

+You can also force that all incoming connections are redirected to HTTPS, by setting `HAPROXY_USESSL=force`.

 SSL termination is currently only available in 'consul' mode.

 # License